E-commerce

 December 23, 2025

 You have developed an app for Shopify and want to make it accessible to thousands of merchants.
-Publishing on the Shopify App Store is a mandatory step for public apps: it formalizes quality, security, and the merchant experience.
-The process can seem dense, with OAuth, billing, storefront performance, and the App Store listing.
-This guide is based on the official Shopify Developers documentation (requirements), the best practices checklist, the revenue sharing model, and the April 24, 2025 changelog on the evolution of the one-million-dollar exemption.
-You will also find guidance on data protection in Europe through the CNIL and the GDPR framework, useful as soon as your app processes store data.
-Objective: reduce back-and-forth with the review team and publish a solid app from the first submission.
+Publishing on the Shopify App Store is a required step for public apps: it formalizes quality, security, and the merchant experience.
+The process can seem dense, between OAuth, billing, storefront performance, and the App Store listing.
+This guide draws on the official Shopify Developers documentation (requirements), the best practices checklist, the revenue sharing model, and the April 24, 2025 changelog on the evolution of the million-dollar exemption.
+You will also find guidance on data protection in Europe via the CNIL and the GDPR framework, useful as soon as your app handles store data.
+Goal: reduce back-and-forth with the review team and publish a solid app on the first submission.

 Estimated reading time: 15 min